Zerodya/hyprfreeze/README.md

 # hyprfreeze
-Hyprfreeze is an utility to suspend a game process (and other programs) in Hyprland.
+Hyprfreeze is a utility to suspend a game process (and other programs) in Hyprland.

 Useful to:
 - Pause single-player games that can't be paused (like Dark Souls)